aws-samples/sample-serverless-ai-gateway/README.md

     pnpm install --frozen-lockfile
     ```

+    **Note:** You may see a warning about ignored build scripts (`aws-sdk`, `esbuild`, `unrs-resolver`).
+This is expected and can be safely ignored.
+These packages will build automatically when needed during the deployment process.

 2. **Configure AWS region** (optional, defaults to us-east-1):
     - Edit `packages/deploy/cdk.json`
     - Update the `region` value in the `context` section